Ikaros-Robotics/icarus_nano/README.md

 ## To launch only SLAM Toolbox

-embed pic of slam toolbox
+❗embed pic of slam toolbox

 >In Sim